 - 6 ¼ cups bread flour 750 grams

-- 8 ounces comte/gruyere cheese grated
+- 8 ounces comte/gruyere cheese 2 cups, grated

-- Rolls: In the bowl of an electric mixer, combine warm milk, warm water and yeast.
+- In the bowl of an electric mixer, combine warm milk, warm water and yeast.
 Let stand until foamy, about 5-10 minutes.
 Whisk in eggs, sugar, ¼ cup melted butter and salt.
 Add flour, cheese and caramelized shallots.
 Using the paddle, beat at low speed until well combined, just about 1 minute.
 Cover and let rise in a warm place until doubled in size, about 1 hour.